LEAD Action News

 Testing for lead can be done as part of standard ante-natal blood tests.
 If you are having a blood test anyway, ask your doctor or obstetrician about lead and blood tests.
 Umbilical cord blood can be painlessly tested for lead at birth – ask your physician to arrange it.

 Pre-pregnancy blood lead tests will help identify any lead-related fertility problems a couple may be experiencing.
-Blood lead levels below the US guideline [Ref: "Medical Management Guidelines for Lead-Exposed Adults" at www.aoec.org/documents/positions/MMG_FINAL.pdf ] of 5 µg/dL, equivalent to 0.24 µmol/L, are recommended for healthy eggs and sperm.
+Blood lead levels below the US guideline [Ref: "Medical Management Guidelines for Lead-Exposed Adults, by Association of Occupational and Environmental Clinics" at www.aoec.org/documents/positions/MMG_FINAL.PDF ] of 5 µg/dL, equivalent to 0.24 µmol/L, are recommended for healthy eggs and sperm.
 Male partners should be below this level for at least three months before conception as sperm take this long to develop.

 What is home assessment?